All Episodes

 Whatever the UAE does to retaliate, I am not concerned.

-I mean with the UAE.
+I mean, with the UAE.

-Bush won't have any problem salvaging relationship.
+Bush won't have any problem salvaging relationships.

 Bush is the one guy that tried this.